aws-samples/automate-disaster-recovery-for-self-managed-active-directory-on-aws/README.md

 5. Restore the system state backup from the backup volume.
 6. Perform AD Forest recovery steps.

-For detailed implementation steps for this solution, refer to [the blog](https://aws.amazon.com/blogs/modernizing-with-aws/automate-disaster-recovery-for-your-self-managed-active-directory-on-aws/).
+**For detailed implementation steps for this solution, refer to [the blog](https://aws.amazon.com/blogs/modernizing-with-aws/automate-disaster-recovery-for-your-self-managed-active-directory-on-aws/).**

-* Edit your repository description on GitHub

 ## Security